Juli Zeh

-Early life and education
+Life

 Juli Zeh is the daughter of the lawyer Wolfgang Zeh.
 She studied law in Passau and Leipzig, passing the Zweites Juristisches Staatsexamen – comparable equivalent to the U.S. bar exam – in 2003, and holds a doctorate in international law from Saarland University.
 She also has a degree from the German Institute for Literature Leipzig.
+She is a member of Pen Centre Germany and the Freie Akademie der Künste in Hamburg.